 - Wide-ranging source for books online, accessible anytime and anywhere for current Wheelock faculty, staff, and students.

-Use the search box above to search ONLY for children's books.
+Use the search box above to search ONLY for children's books and the curriculum collection.
 Wheelock has fiction and non-fiction titles for children from birth through eighth grade for use in coursework, fieldwork, and for your own enjoyment.

 Reference books provide authoritative information to help you gain an understanding of your topic and to generate ideas.
 You can browse our print reference collection on Floor 1 of the Library or use the links below to access our online reference collections, including: Credo Reference, Oxford Reference, Sage Knowledge, Oxford Art, and Gale Virtual Reference Library.